francescobarbarulo/kubernetes-starter-pack/guides/lab02.md

     ```sh
     docker run -d -p 8080:3000 \
+      --name todo-app \
       --network todo-app \
       -e MYSQL_HOST=mysql \
       -e MYSQL_USER=root \
       -e MYSQL_PASSWORD=secret \
       -e MYSQL_DB=todos \
-      localhost:5000/getting-started:v2
+      getting-started:v2
     ```

     > You'll notice you're using the value `mysql` as `MYSQL_HOST`.
 While `mysql` isn't normally a valid hostname, Docker is able to resolve it to the IP address of the mysql container thanks to the `--network-alias` flag.

-2. If you look at the logs for the container (`docker logs -f <container-id>`), you should see a message indicating it's using the mysql database.
+2. Take a look at the logs for the container

+    ```sh
+    docker logs -f todo-app
+    ```

+    The output is similar to this:

     ```plaintext
+    Waiting for mysql:3306.
+    Connected!
     Connected to mysql db at host mysql
     Listening on port 3000
     ```

+    Press `Ctrl+C` to get back the shell.

 3. Open the app in your browser and add a few items to your todo list.

 4. Connect to the mysql database and prove that the items are being written to the database.
 Remember, the password is __secret__.

     ```sh
-    docker exec -it <mysql-container-id> mysql -p todos
+    docker exec -it mysql mysql -p todos
     ```

     And in the mysql shell, run the following: